minio/minio/docs/security/README.md

 #### Content Encryption

 The MinIO server uses an authenticated encryption scheme ([AEAD](#aead)) to en/decrypt and authenticate the object content.
 The AEAD is combined with some state to build a *Secure Channel*.
 A *Secure Channel* is a cryptographic construction that ensures confidentiality and integrity of the processed data.
-In particular the *Secure Channel* splits the plaintext content into fixed size chunks and en/decrypts each chunk separately using an unique key-nonce combination.
+In particular the *Secure Channel* splits the plaintext content into fixed size chunks and en/decrypts each chunk separately using a unique key-nonce combination.

 ##### Figure 1 - Secure Channel construction